Falkgaard/nix-config-learning/v2/home/user.profiles/falk/profiles/workflow.profiles/README.md

 ## Personal

 This profile has things that might be unwanted outside of home computers.
 E.g. bittorrent clients and "smart home" stuff.

+## Office

+This profile has things that pertains to authoring and displaying documents.